techfort/LokiJS/tutorials/Persistence Adapters.md

 # 'Rolling your own' structured serialization mechanism
 In addition to the [ChangesAPI](https://github.com/techfort/LokiJS/wiki/Changes-API) which can be utilized to isolate changesets, LokiJS has established several internal utility methods to assist users in developing optimal persistence or transmission of database contents.

 Those mechanisms include the ability to decompose the database into 'partitions' of structured serializations or assembled into a line oriented format (non-partitioned) and either delimited (single delimited string per collection) or non-delimited (array of strings, one per document).
 These utility methods are located on the Loki object instance itself as the 'serializeDestructured' and 'deserializeDestructured' methods.
 They can be invoked to create structured json serialization for the entire database, or (if you pass a partition option) it can provide a single partition at a time.
-Internal loki structured serialization in its current form provides mild memory overhead reduction and increases I/O time if only some collections need to be saved.
+Internal loki structured serialization in its current form provides mild memory overhead reduction and decreases I/O time if only some collections need to be saved.
 It may also be useful for other data exchange or synchronization mechanisms.

 In lokijs terminology the partitions of a database include the database container (partition -1) along with each individual collection (partitions 0-n).